Siege of Malta (1798–1800): Nelson's cruise

 In the aftermath of these French defeats at sea, and with the food supply in Valletta dwindling, the British sent another demand for capitulation.
-Vaubois again refused, with the reply "Cette place est en trop bon état, et je suis moi-même trop jaloux de bien servir mon pays et de conserver mon honneur, pour écouter vos propositions." ("This place is in too good a situation, and I am too conscious of the service of my country and my honour, to listen to your proposals").
+Vaubois again refused, with the reply "Cette place est en trop bon état, et je suis moi-même trop jaloux de bien servir mon pays et de conserver mon honneur, pour écouter vos propositions." ("This place is in too good a condition, and I myself am too jealous of serving my country well and preserving my honour, to listen to your proposals").
 In reality, the situation was dire: during February, prices of basic foodstuffs stood at 16 francs for a fowl, 12 francs for a rabbit, 20 sous for an egg, 18 sous for a lettuce, 40 sous for a rat and six francs per pound for fish.
 For the civilian typhus patients, the only food available was horse-flesh soup.

 On 23 April, Nelson departed Palermo in Foudroyant, with both Sir William and Emma Hamilton on board as his guests.
 The party visited Syracuse and then travelled on to Valletta, where Berry took Foudroyant so close to the harbour that the ship came under fire from the French batteries.
 It was not hit, but Nelson was furious that Emma had been taken into danger and immediately ordered Berry to withdraw.
 His anger was exacerbated by Emma's refusal to retire from the quarterdeck during the brief exchange.
 From there, Foudroyant anchored at Marsa Sirocco, where Nelson and Emma lived together openly and were hosted by Troubridge and Graham.
 Sir William Hamilton, a prominent antiquarian as well as a diplomat, spent his time exploring the island.
 By early June, Nelson and his party had returned to Palermo, the beginning of a lengthy overland journey across Europe to Britain.
 Nelson also detached Foudroyant and Alexander from the blockade, again in defiance of Keith's explicit orders, to assist the Neapolitan royal family in their passage to Livorno.
 Enraged at Nelson's disobedience, Keith publicly remarked that "Lady Hamilton has had command of the fleet long enough".
 In May, Troubridge returned to Britain and was replaced in command by Captain George Martin, while Graham was succeeded by Major-General Henry Pigot.